CloudBindle/bindle/PANCAN_CLUSTER_LAUNCH_README.md

 # TCGA/ICGC PanCancer - Computational Node/Cluster Launch SOP

-This is our SOP for how to launch clusters/nodes using SeqWare-Vagrant specifically for use by the TCGA/ICGC PanCancer project.
-In addition to providing production cluster environments for analyzing samples on the clouds used by the PanCancer project, the SeqWare-Vagrant process can also be used to create workflow development environments.
+This is our SOP for how to launch clusters/nodes using Bindle specifically for use by the TCGA/ICGC PanCancer project.
+In addition to providing production cluster environments for analyzing samples on the clouds used by the PanCancer project, the Bindle process can also be used to create workflow development environments.

 ## Use Cases